|On this page…|

 The two following figures show a lineseries plot of a variable, along with constant lines showing its mean and two standard deviations.
 On the left, the user is brushing observations that lie beyond two standard deviations from the mean.
 On the right, the user has eliminated these extreme values by selecting Brushing > Remove brushed from the Tools (or context) menu.
-The plot immediately redisplays with two fewer x- and y-values.
+The plot immediately redisplays with three fewer x- and y-values.
 The original workspace variable, however, remains unchanged.

 Before removing the extreme values, you can save them as a new workspace variable with Tools > Brushing > Create new variable.
 Doing this opens a dialog box for you to declare a variable name.

 Typing extremevals to name the variable and pressing OK to dismiss the dialog produces

 extremevals = 9.0000 3.5784 12.0000 3.0349 35.0000 -2.9443

 The new variable contains one row per observation selected.
 The first column contains the x-values and the second column contains the y-values, copied from the lineseries' XData and YData.
 In graphs where multiple series are brushed, the Create New Variable dialog box helps you identify what series the new variable should represent, allowing you to select and name one at a time.